damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.md

 This is the SaaS of GitLab.
 Everyone can host their repository for free here and this is where the majority of open source contributions come in.
-Unless there's a good reason not to (customer information disclosure, undisclosed security issues, etc.), do your development and submit your merge requests here [in the open].
+Unless there's a good reason not to (customer information disclosure, undisclosed security issues, etc.), do your development and submit your merge requests here [in the open](https://about.gitlab.com/2015/08/03/almost-everything-we-do-is-now-open/).

 ### Other instances